-Why Should You [Still] Choose Ruby on Rails to Develop Your Product in 2023
+Why Should You [Still] Choose Ruby on Rails for Your Product Development

 - Is Ruby on Rails dead or still alive?